redstreet/beancount_reds_importers/README.md

   for automating downloads via `ofxclient`, connecting to `smart_importer` to auto-classify transactions, and more

+## Compatibility
+beancount_reds_importers until version 0.5.1 is compatible with the ingest framework in beancount v2.
+Beyond this, development has moved to compatibility with beangulp only.

+beancount v2 ingest will not be supported in the future.
+Updating your files from v2-ingest to beangulp should be pretty simple.

 ## Installation

+The latest PyPI version is still made for beancount v2 ingest:
 ```
 pip3 install beancount-reds-importers
 ```

+The bleeding edge version from git is for beangulp-only.
-Or to install the bleeding edge version from git:
+To install the bleeding edge version from git:
 ```
+pip3 install git+https://github.com/beancount/beangulp.git  # Until this is in PyPI
 pip3 install git+https://github.com/redstreet/beancount_reds_importers
 ```